induktio/thinker/Details.md

 Known bugs
 ==========
 1. While `collateral_damage_value` is set to 0, the game might still display temporary messages about collateral damage being inflicted on units on the stack, but none of them will actually take any damage.
+2. The faction selection dialog in game setup is limited to showing only the first 24 factions even if installed factions in alphax.txt exceed this number.

 Bugfix patches included
 =======================
-Thinker includes the binary patches from both [Scient's patch v2.0 and v2.1](http://alphacentauri2.info/index.php?action=downloads;sa=view;down=365).
+Thinker includes the binary patches from both [Scient's patch v2.0 and v2.1](https://alphacentauri2.info/index.php?action=downloads;sa=view;down=365).
 The differences between these versions include only changes to the txt files to prevent the game from crashing when opening certain datalinks entries.
 Installing the modded txt files is purely optional, and Thinker does not include those files by default.
 The following fixes from Scient's binary patch are included in `terranx_mod.exe`.

 1. [BUG] If a faction's cumulative PROBE value is greater than 3 (SE morale, covert ops center) it is possible to "mind control" their bases when they should be immune.
 If the University uses SE Knowledge putting PROBE value down to -4, it would act as if it were 0 erroneously increasing "mind control" costs.
 After patch, PROBE values greater than 3 will always be immune to regular probes and values less than -2 will be treated as if they were -2.